 What kinds of jobs will be offered to me after the completion of training?

 After you graduate from TransTech and obtain your class A CDL, there are a number of possible career options available to you.
 You can work as a driver for a major trucking company, a small haul carrier, and or even the government.
 Trucking positions are available in nearly every industry imaginable.
 However, almost every short-haul or local position requires that you have at least one year of over-the-road driving experience.
 Once you have completed a year’s worth of long-haul driving, most companies will be able to hire you for short-haul and even local driving positions.
 Many students attend through our company sponsored training with Swift Transportation and Schneider National – and work for them for one year, then choose to either sign on as a company driver or owner-operator or to leave the company for another position.

 Do trucking companies have a Rider Program?

 Some trucking companies also offer team positions for either long-haul or dedicated routes.
 Many people choose to team with their husband or wife, brother, or friend if they feel that being alone on the road will be too difficult.
 Most companies require that the teams be naturally made, which means they won’t team you with a person you’ve never met before.
-Team driving opportunities are great for people who have a family member or spouse who is also interested in truck driving.
+Team driving opportunities are great for people who have a family member or spouse who is also interested in the trucking industry.

 How long can I expect to be away from home?

 Just like your pay scale, your amount of home time will vary slightly from company to company.
-Some companies will only require a driver to be away for 5 days, while others will have drivers out for 3 weeks before heading back.
+Some companies will only require a driver to be away for five days, while others will have drivers out for three weeks before heading back.
 However, the industry average for over-the-road truck drivers is 10 to 14 days away from home at a time.
-The basic rule of thumb for the trucking industry is that you will earn one day of home time for every week spent on the road.
-So, if you are out for 2 weeks, you will be able to come home for 2 to 3 days before being routed back on the road.
+The basic rule of thumb for the trucking industry is that you will earn one day of home time every week spent on the road.
+So, if you are out for two weeks, you will be able to come home for 2 to 3 days before being routed back on the road.

 Will I be based from my hometown?